top of page

 • Research all of the descendants of John Townley.

-• Researched all of Townleys in Cincinnati, Ohio, both their descendants and their ancestors.
+• Research all of Townleys in Cincinnati, Ohio, as well as their descendants and ancestors.

-• Researched business colleagues and persons that witnessed land transfers to see how all the Townleys living in Cincinnati, Ohio were related.
+• Research business colleagues and persons who witnessed land transfers to determine the relationship between all the Townleys living in Cincinnati, Ohio.

-By so doing, I discovered that three men were brothers, and one was a distant cousin.
-So guess where my John fit into that family dynamic.
+By doing so, I discovered that three men were brothers, and one was a distant cousin.
+So, guess where my John fit into that family dynamic?

 How Much Should You Research a Cluster Member?